dyindude/labs/202-bind/README.md

       - For example, in the case of `admin@lab202.dyindude`, the entry in the zone file is `admin.lab202.dyindude.com`
       - In the case of an email address like `dns.admin@lab202.dyindude`, the entry in the zone file would be `dns\.admin.lab202.dyindude.com`

-The following values are used to control the behavior of how often slave nameservers attempt to sync information with their masters:
+The following values are used to control the behavior of how often slave nameservers attempt to sync information with their masters.
+The configuration of this lab only includes a single nameserver, so these values are not relevant right now.
+They are still worth being aware of and we'll come back to them in another lab.

 - `Serial` - Indicates the version of the zone file.
 If a slave nameserver sees this number has incremented, it knows it's time to refresh the zone.
 - `Refresh` - The length of time in seconds a slave nameserver should wait before asking the master whether or not the `Serial` has been incremented and the zone needs to be refreshed.
 - `Retry` - The length of time in seconds a slave nameserver should wait to retry a connection to the master if it encounters a timeout on any request.